animeshchaudhri/fit-freak/README.md

 # Fit Freak

-A modern fitness tracking platform built with the PRRTTS stack:
+A modern fitness tracking platform with web, android and desktop applications

+This project is using what I'm calling the "PRRTTES" stack

 - **P**ostgreSQL for database
 - **R**ust for desktop backend
 - **R**eact (Next.js) for frontend